midhunkalarikkal/FullDomain/Notes/DSA3.md

 ---------------------
 Breadth-First Search (BFS)
 ---------------------------
-BFS is a graph traversal algorithm that explores vertices level by level, starting from a source vertex and exploring all its neighbors before moving on to their neighbors.
+BFS traversal algorithm that explores all the neighbors of a vertex before moving to the next level of vertices, typically using a queue.

 Time Complexity: O(V + E)
 Space Complexity: O(V)

 Depth-First Search (DFS)
 ---------------------------
-Depth-First Search (DFS) is a graph traversal algorithm that explores as deeply as possible along each branch before backtracking.
-It uses a stack (either explicitly or through recursion) to keep track of the nodes to be visited next and the current traversal path.
+DFS traversal algorithm that explores as far as possible along a branch before backtracking, typically using a stack (or recursion).

 Time Complexity: O(V + E)
 Space Complexity: O(V) (for recursion stack or an explicit stack)